SakshithVarambally/Samsung_PD_Training/README.md

 <summary> Labs using Yosys and Sky130 PDKs</summary> </summary>
 commands used for synthesis

 read_verilog                          #reads the verilog design read_liberty                          #reads .lib file synth -top good_mux
-abc -liberty ../lib/sky        #Converts rtl to netlist, gates from .lib write_verilog                  #create output netlist
+abc -liberty ../lib/<lib name>        #Converts rtl to netlist, gates from .lib write_verilog                         #create output netlist

 The result shows the consolidated no of different gates being used in the netlist and the no of inputs and outputs.